Romania profile - Overview

 Failure to push ahead sufficiently with reforms meant that the country was not on the list of new EU members four years later.
 However, in April 2005 Bucharest signed the EU accession treaty, paving the way for Romania eventually to join the union in January 2007.

 The Romanian economy suffered badly in the global financial crisis of 2008, prompting the government to launch a draconian austerity programme in 2010.
 This led to major street rallies and clashes with police in January 2012, which brought down the government of Prime Minister Emil Boc and ushered in a period of political instability.

-Since then, Romania has seen a slow but steady economic recovery, while the government of Prime Minister Victor Ponta has made progress reducing the budget deficit and public debt, but corruption allegations are undermining its credibility.
+Since then, Romania has seen a slow but steady economic recovery.
+The government of Prime Minister Victor Ponta has made progress in reducing the budget deficit and public debt, but corruption allegations are undermining its credibility.